freddiehaddad/ms2cc/README.md

 ### When to Regenerate the Database

-Several conditions require regenerating the `compile_commands.json` database:

-1. Source files are added to, removed from, or relocated within the project.
-1. Changes are made to any source file's compile commands.
+Regenerate the database whenever you add, delete, move, or reconfigure source files so the language server stays in sync.

 ## Editor Configuration

-Configuring your editor to make use of the `compile_commands.json` database requires a few steps:
+To hook MS2CC into your editor:

-1. Install a C/C++ language server
+1. Install a C/C++ language server.
-1. Configure your editor
+1. Configure your editor of choice.
-1. Point the language server to your project
+1. Point the language server at the generated database.

 ### Visual Studio Code

-In VSCode, you can install the [Microsoft C/C++ Extension] to enable C/C++ language support.
-Once installed, a `.vscode` directory will be created in your project folder, containing a `c_cpp_properties.json` file.
-The `configurations` key in this file holds an array of project-specific settings.
-For each relevant configuration, add the `compileCommands` property as shown below:
+In VSCode, install the [Microsoft C/C++ Extension] to enable language support.
+It creates a `.vscode/c_cpp_properties.json` file that stores per-project settings.
+For each configuration, add a `compileCommands` entry like this:

 ```json
 {